 A comprehensive solution

 Inflammatory bowel disease (IBD) is a term used to encompass disorders involving chronic intestinal inflammation.
-These conditions are typically classified as either Crohn's disease or ulcerative colitis based on clinical features, colonoscopy findings, histologic changes, and the anatomical distribution of disease; however, in some cases, overlapping features are noted.
-Over the past few decades, the incidence of inflammatory bowel disease has been rapidly increasing in both children and adults.
-Common symptoms include: diarrhea, abdominal pain, fatigue, and unintentional weight loss.
+These conditions are typically classified as either Crohn's disease or ulcerative colitis based on clinical features, colonoscopy findings, histologic changes, and the anatomical distribution of disease.
+In some cases, however, overlapping features are noted.
+Common symptoms include diarrhea, abdominal pain, fatigue, and unintentional weight loss.

-Prescriptions written for medications to treat IBD in the U.S. in 2010
+million prescriptions written for medications to treat IBD in 2010

 The goal of inflammatory bowel disease treatment is to reduce the inflammation that triggers your signs and symptoms.
-In the best cases, this may lead not only to symptom relief but also to long-term remission and reduced risks of complications.
+In the best cases, this may lead to symptom relief as well as long-term remission and reduced risks of complications.

-The introduction of biologics, especially anti-tumor necrosis factor (anti-TNF) agents, has significantly changed the management of inflammatory bowel disease (IBD).
+The introduction of biologics, especially anti-tumor necrosis factor (anti-TNF) agents, has significantly changed the management of inflammatory bowel disease.
 Therapeutic targets now include both symptom control and sustained control of intestinal inflammation.